Skip to main content

 Registering as a bidder is a streamlined process that provides for notification of solicitation opportunities for UNSPSC codes in which your organization is registered.

-Registering as a supplier is a full registration to do business with the State of Oklahoma.
-In addition to notification of solicitation opportunities for UNSPSC codes in which your organization is registered, you also provide information about your organization including diversified organization certification, Secretary of State status, EFT/direct deposit, etc. Your organization must be fully registered as a supplier prior to receiving a contract award.
+Registering as a supplier is a full registration that allows you to do business with the State of Oklahoma.
+In addition to notification of solicitation opportunities for UNSPSC codes in which your organization is registered, you also provide information about your organization including diversified organization certification, EFT/direct deposit, etc. Your organization must be fully registered as a supplier prior to receiving a contract award.

 Registering as a payee is for organizations or individuals receiving payments from the state but not selling products or services to the state.